A Step-by-Step Approach to ACE Comparative Essays

 Photo by Angelina Litvin / Unsplash

 Comparative writing is mostly relevant for English subjects, especially at the ATAR level.
-Comparatives vary between states – in VCE, the Comparative SAC asks a question specific to the texts studied.
-In WACE English, comparatives are simply a type of question offered under Responding and are broadly applicable across texts.
-In the HSC comparative writing is imbedded into Mod A - textual conversations and even in short response questions.
+Comparatives vary between states – in VCE, the Comparative SAC asks a question specific to the texts studied; in WACE English, however, comparatives are simply a type of question offered under "Responding" and are broadly applicable across texts.

-A comparative is just like any other analytical literary essay, but with a catch – instead of analysing one text, you compare two.
+A comparative is just like any other analytical literary essay, but with a catch – instead of analysing just one text, you have to compare two different texts.

 Let’s look at some examples: